SocketCluster/sc-crud-sample/README.md

 One of the most innovative features which these frameworks were introducing was live data binding.
 For those who don't know, data binding is a feature which allows you to declaratively add placeholders such as {{somePropertyName}} inside your frontend templates/views to allow them to automagically update when the related properties are changed on the front end (without having to imperatively select specific elements).

-I spent a lot of time thinking about how I could extend SocketCluster to leverage those features - It occurred to me that having client-side Pub/Sub channels would be a really powerful and scalable way to achieve that - So I made pub/sub a central aspect of SC.
+While I was getting familiar with data binding with CanJS and AngularJS, I spent a lot of time thinking about how I could extend SocketCluster to leverage those features - It occurred to me that having Pub/Sub channels on the frontend would be a really powerful and scalable way to achieve that - So I made pub/sub a central aspect of SC.

 The goal of client-side pub/sub in the context of SC is to allow frontend views to declaratively subscribe to data channels - Then, using data binding, the view can passively consume/display the data from those channels in realtime as soon as it gets updated on the server.